rclone/rclone/docs/content/flags.md

       --swift-user-id string                         User ID to log in - optional - most swift systems use user and leave this blank (v3 auth) (OS_USER_ID).
       --union-remotes string                         List of space separated remotes.
-      --webdav-bearer-token string                   Bearer token instead of user/pass (eg a Macaroon) --webdav-pass string                           Password.
+      --webdav-bearer-token string                   Bearer token instead of user/pass (eg a Macaroon) --webdav-bearer-token-command string           Command to run to get a bearer token --webdav-pass string                           Password.
       --webdav-url string                            URL of http host to connect to --webdav-user string                           User name